NTSC Wii vs PAL Wii: Difference and Comparison

 This means that there is also room for easy conversions when it comes to film picture standards.

-NTSC standards often face problems when set up in a broadcast environment instead of a closed-circuit environment.
+NTSC standards face problems when set up in a broadcast environment instead of a closed-circuit environment.
 This is attributed to the many variables in the broadcast environment, like terrain.

 In addition, owing to the NTSC standard’s reliance on absolute phase colour, there may be alterations in the signal during transmission.
 To accommodate this error, NTSC Wii is equipped with a tint control that can be adjusted.